Booklets for Law Student Guidance

 Each booklet summarizes the challenges particular to its topic -- the law school experience or identifying and securing a satisfying career -- and explains the attitudes and values that will serve students best in each context.
 The "careers" booklet also provides specific methods for each individual to determine personally satisfying career areas, and to objectively calculate the potential "value" of a particular position or work setting.

 The immediate goal of these booklets is to assist law students towards optimal performance and well-being in school and in the legal work they ultimately choose.
 A broader aspiration is to make a modest contribution, over time, to the improvement of the level of health, satisfaction and professionalism among lawyers generally.

-Either booklet (or both) may be distributed to students for their personal reading, or may be assigned in conjunction with classes, clinics or programs such as academic support or placement.
-Courses that would be particularly appropriate include Legal Writing and other first-year courses, Professional Responsibility, clinical programs, or other offerings in which you wish to integrate a consideration of professionalism, professional skills, or professional stress.
+The booklets may be distributed to students for their personal reading, or may be assigned in conjunction with classes, clinics or programs such as academic support or placement.
+Courses that would be particularly appropriate include Legal Writing and other first-year courses, Professional Responsibility, clinical programs, or other offerings in which you wish to integrate a consideration of professionalism, professional identity, or professional stress.
 The booklets provide content for reflection, discussion, and/or written assignments.

 "Larry Krieger's booklet on The Hidden Sources of Law School Stress lays out a path for working toward a happy life as a lawyer.
 It talks about both law school and life as a lawyer.
 I give it to my externs and professional responsibility classes and have gotten very positive responses -- most beginning with 'I wish I'd gotten this as a first year student.'
 I've been encouraging our Associate Dean of Student Affairs to get them distributed during the first year (although not right at the beginning)."